debsindhu/debsindhu.github.io/research.md

 ### **Media**

 * News/ Highlights
+    * 2021: <span style="color:blue">Using GANs with adaptive training data to search for new molecules</span>
+      highlight in Computational Sciences and Engineering

+    * 2021: <span style="color:blue">The hanging heart: How KRAS lures its prey to the membrane</span>
+      Commentary on The Proceedings of the National Academy of Sciences (PNAS), the official journal of the National Academy of Sciences (NAS)

     * 2020: <span style="color:blue">The hanging heart: How KRAS lures its prey to the membrane</span>
       Commentary on The Proceedings of the National Academy of Sciences (PNAS), the official journal of the National Academy of Sciences (NAS)